tomaslangkaas/bico.js/README.md

 //  messageAsBase64 == 'Zm9vYmE='
 ```

-## If you just want to build your own encoders and decoders
+## Build your own encoders and decoders

 `bico-base.js` contains the base functionality for building encoders and decoders, in less than 0.7 kb (minified).

-## If you want to use existing encoders and decoders
+## Use existing encoders and decoders

 `bico.js` includes the base functionality in addition to encoders and decoders for `hex`, `ascii`, `unicode`, `base64` and `Z85` strings, in less than 1.7 kb (minified).